Medical Assistant Certification Requirements

 Joe Cockrell

 Ever walked into a doctor’s office and wondered who’s behind the scenes making sure everything runs like clockwork?
-That’s the work of medical assistants — the multitasking pros who handle everything from patient histories and vitals to coordinating between doctors and patients.
-If you’re thinking about how to become a medical assistant, here’s a breakdown of what you need to know to get started.
+That’s the work of medical assistants, the multitasking pros who handle everything from patient histories and vitals to coordinating between doctors and patients.
+If you’re thinking about healthcare programs and how to become a medical assistant, here’s a breakdown of what you need to know to get started.

 Steps to Become a Medical Assistant